adhikariReason/assignment2-adhikari/README.md

 * Military Barrack
 ---
 ### Road to Narayanhiti
-To get to the museum the closet airport is **Tribhuvan International Airport**.
-Once you land follow given steps to get to the museum:
+To get to the museum, the closest airport is **Tribhuvan International Airport**.
+Once you land, follow given steps to get to the museum:
 1. Getting Taxi
     1) Walk to the Taxi parking within Airport
     2) Ask the driver, the cost of taking you to museum.